MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 ## Note
 I made this program hastily and have only tested it on my native platform as a result.
-If you run into any issues, drop it here or send me an email at mistermond@pm.me
+If you run into any issues, drop it here or send me an email at mistermond@pm.me and I'll get back to you.